silvafj/BBK-MSCCS-2017-19/README.md

 * Zero should be represented as `0/1`.

-The following lists the constructors you should have (please note that Java does not allow constructors to be specified in an *interface*, hence the use of `FractionImpl`):
+The following lists the constructors you should have:

 Constructor | How it uses its parameters
 ------------|------------
-`public FractionImpl(int numerator, int denominator)` | Parameters are the *numerator* and the *denominator*. **Normalize** the fraction as you create it.
+`public Fraction(int numerator, int denominator)` | Parameters are the *numerator* and the *denominator*. **Normalize** the fraction as you create it.
 For instance, if the parameters are `(8, -12)`, create a `Fraction` with numerator `-2` and denominator `3`.
 The constructor should throw an `ArithmeticException` if the denominator is zero.
-`public FractionImpl(int wholeNumber)` | The parameter is the numerator and `1` is the implicit denominator.
+`public Fraction(int wholeNumber)` | The parameter is the numerator and `1` is the implicit denominator.
-`public FractionImpl(String fraction)` | The parameter is a `String` containing either a whole number, such as `"5"` or `"-3"`, or a fraction, such as `"8/-12"`.
+`public Fraction(String fraction)` | The parameter is a `String` containing either a whole number, such as `"5"` or `"-3"`, or a fraction, such as `"8/-12"`.
 Allow blanks around (but not within) integers.
 The constructor should throw an `ArithmeticException` if given a string representing a fraction whose denominator is zero.<br/><br/>You may find it helpful to look at the available [`String`](https://docs.oracle.com/javase/9/docs/api/java/lang/String.html) methods in the [Java API](https://docs.oracle.com/javase/9/docs/api/overview-summary.html).

 Notes:

 * Java allows you to have more than one constructor, so long as they have different numbers or types of parameters.
-For example, if you call `new FractionImpl(3)` you will get the second constructor listed above.
+For example, if you call `new Fraction(3)` you will get the second constructor listed above.
 A `String` is a string, though, so the third constructor will have to distinguish between `"3"` and `"3/4"`.
 * To throw an `Exception`, write a statement such as: